Will My Employer Know If I Take A 401(k) Loan

 Does A 401k Loan Affect My Credit Score?

 While taking out a 401k loan in this case may reduce the amount of money you have saved for retirement, it will not appear on your credit report and will not affect your current credit score.
-However, you should keep in mind that missing payments on 401k loans will indirectly have a negative impact on your credit score.

 Since you are borrowing money from your retirement account, the loan is technically considered a “loan.”
 If you fail to repay the loan on time, it may not bring benefits to you but may create additional financial problems.